giulong/spectrum/README.md

 For data files to be properly unmarshalled, you must create the corresponding POJOs and set the fqdn of your parent data class in the configuration.yaml.

 Let's see an example.
-Let's say we want to test the AUT with two users with two different roles (admin and guest).
+Let's say we want to test the AUT with two users having two different roles (admin and guest).
 Both will have the same set of params, such as a name and a password to login.

 We need to take four steps: